 Fact Sheets

 Our fact sheets are intended to provide quick, accessible information in a visually compelling format.
-They are often summaries of longer research reports and policy briefs.
+They are often summaries of longer research reports or policy briefs.
 Please feel free to download and share.
 Have an idea for a factsheet on wages, job quality, poverty, or another topic?
 Let us know!

 Indiana TANF Grant Has not Increased to Meet the Growing Cost of Basic Needs